SreenikethRaghavan/SE206-A3/README.md

 ### Images
-((images sourced from other places to be added by sree)) Other images created for use in VARpedia by Hazel Williams.
+((images sourced from other places to be added by sree))
+<br>Other images created for use in VARpedia by Hazel Williams.

 ### Audio
 funkTest.mp4 = Stefan Kartenberg, "*Guitalele's Happy Place*" Jun 29, 2017.
 Sourced Oct.
 2019 Available: http://ccmixter.org/files/JeffSpeed68/56194

 ### Flickr API
-Flickr API libraries were sourced from Flickr4Java: https://github.com/boncey/Flickr4Java Implemented into VARpedia with code provided from Nasser (thanks Nasser)
+Flickr API libraries were sourced from Flickr4Java: https://github.com/boncey/Flickr4Java
+<br>Implemented into VARpedia with code provided from Nasser (thanks Nasser)

 ### Other code accreditation
 VARpedia code built upon code sourced from Sreeniketh's assignment 2.